 Research Strategy

-Before beginning my research, I established clear goals to define what I aimed to learn and maintain focus on the project’s design context.
+Before beginning my research, I set clear goals to guide what I needed to learn and keep the project grounded in its design context.
 My research objectives were:1.
-Organisational Context: Understand how social media platforms design content interactions to maximise revenue, engagement, and user retention.
+Organisational Context: Understand how social media platforms design interactions to maximise revenue, engagement, and retention.

-2. User Context: Explore the cognitive and physical impacts of these strategies, including addiction, mental health, and overall well-being.
+2. User Context: Examine the cognitive and physical effects of these design choices, including addiction, mental, and overall well-being.

-3. Activities & Environment Context: Investigate the behaviours, habits, and motivations behind excessive social media use.
+3. Activities & Environment Context: Identify the behaviours, habits, and motivations behind excessive use.

-To build on these insights, I held a 30-minute open-ended discussion with the same participants.
-The session explored common usage patterns, mental and physical health impacts, and motivations behind excessive use.
-This qualitative approach encouraged reflection and discussion, offering deeper understanding of user experiences and attitudes toward social media engagement.
+To deepen these findings, I held a 30-minute open discussion with the same participants.
+We explored their habits, health impacts, and reasons behind excessive use.
+This qualitative session provided richer insight into their experiences and attitudes toward social media.

 Self-imposed limits, app deletions, and tools like Screen Time or TikTok’s daily caps showed mixed effectiveness, often undermined by persuasive design patterns.
 Participants emphasised that effective solutions must encourage intentional, self-aware engagement rather than impose restrictions.